France’s New 2023 Tax Declaration d’Occupation for French Homeowners: Step by Step

 What is the Declaration d’Occupation, France’s new property tax form?

-The Declaration d’Occupation is a new French tax declaration that must be filled in by all property owners in 2023, declaring the occupancy status of their property/properties.
+The Declaration d’Occupation is a new French tax declaration that must be filled in by all property owners as of 2023, declaring the occupancy status of their property/properties.
 It’s a one-off declaration that is mandatory for all property owners in France, including second-home owners and non-residents who are not typically required to submit a French tax return.

 This new form is included in article 1418 of the general tax code and must be filled in by all property owners for each premise, including car parks, cellars, outbuildings, etc.